CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image28.png)

 ### Task 3: Create an Eventhouse
+In this task, you will create an Eventhouse, which is used for storing, processing, and analyzing real-time streaming data efficiently within Microsoft Fabric.

-1. Click the **\+ New item** box to open a new pane that has all the items you can create in this Fabric workspace.
+1. Click the **+ New item** box to open a new pane that has all the items you can create in this Fabric workspace.

     ![](media/new_item.png)